-1. Monitoring and review 2
+1. Monitoring and review 3

-2. Terminology 3
+2. Terminology 4

-3. Definitions and age-related arrangements 4
+Definitions and age-related arrangements

-Multi agency working - Safeguarding Partners & Children's Social Care 5
+Multi agency working - Safeguarding Partners & Children's Social Care

-Child protection definition 6
+Child protection definition

-Safeguarding Adults 6
+Safeguarding Adults

-The difference between safeguarding and child protection 6
+The difference between safeguarding and child protection

-Abuse and neglect - child and young person context 7
+Abuse and neglect - child and young person context

-4. Purpose 7
+1 Purpose

-5. Policy 8
+Policy

-Safeguarding culture of the organisation 8
+٥. Safeguarding culture of the organisation

-Divisional Safeguarding Board 9
+Divisional Safeguarding Board

-What staff should read and be aware of 10
+What staff should read and be aware of 11

-Whole service approach to Safeguarding 11
+Whole service approach to Safeguarding

-Children with special educational needs and disabilities or physical health issues 11
+Children with special educational needs and disabilities or physical health

-Virtual school heads 11
+Virtual school heads

-6. Procedure 12
+6. Procedure

-Roles and responsibilities 12
+Roles and responsibilities

-Information sharing and managing the child protection file 14
+Information sharing and managing the child protection file 18

-Children potentially at greater risk of harm 15
+Children potentially at greater risk of harm 18

 Unexplained body marks

-A disclosure from an Individual 17
+A disclosure from an Individual

-Risk Assessment 19
+Risk Assessment

+ype here]

+r. , ,

-Following a report - what to consider 20
+Following a report - what to consider .
+24

-Options to manage the report 20
+Options to manage the report .
+25

-Unsubstantiated, unfounded, false or malicious reports
+Unsubstantiated, unfounded, false or malicious reports .
+27

-Safeguarding and supporting the victim 21
+Safeguarding and supporting the victim

-Safeguarding and supporting the alleged perpetrator(s)
+Safeguarding and supporting the alleged perpetrator(s) .
+28

-Setting priorities
+Setting priorities .
+28

-Allegation of abuse by one or more Individuals on another Individual 23
+Allegation of abuse by one or more Individuals on another Individual .
+29

-Allegation of abuse of an Individual who is not registered at our provision - staff involved
+Allegation of abuse of an Individual who is not registered at our provision - sta

+involved

-Allegation of abuse of an Individual who is not registered at our provision- third party involved
+Allegation of abuse of an Individual who is not registered at our provision- third

+party involved

 Allegations against staff

 Allegations against staff in Education

-Allegations against supply teachers and all workers supplied by agency 25
+Allegations against supply teachers and all workers supplied by agency

-Allegations against the DSL (Principal or Registered Manager or DSL as a substantive role) 25
+Allegations against the DSP (Principal or Registered Manager or DSP as a .
+0 1

+substantive role) 32

-Allegations against the Managing Director 26
+Allegations against the Managing Director .
+32

-Allegations against any other Senior Leader 27
+Allegations against any other Senior Leader

-Allegations against the Executive Head of Children's Services 27
+Allegations against the Executive Head of Children's Services

-Allegations against the Chief Executive Officer 27
+Allegations against the Chief Executive Officer

-Allegations - The initial response 27
+Allegations - The initial response

-No Further Action 29
+No Further Action

-Further enquiries 29
+Further enquiries

+· ·

-Suspension
+Suspension .
+31

-Supporting those involved Error!
-Bookmark not def ined.

-Allegation outcomes 30
+Allegation outcomes

 Serious incident reporting

-Death of someone in our care including rapid response to unexpected death 31
+Death of someone in our care including rapid response to unexpected death

-Abuse of position of trust 31
+Abuse of position of trust

-Volunteers 32
+Volunteers

 Contractors

 Use of school or college premises for non-school/college activities

-Extended school and off-site arrangements 32
+Extended school and off-site arrangements

 Use of mobile phones

-Photography and images
+Photography and images .
+42

 Physical intervention and use of reasonable force

 Staff Taking Medication or other substances

 Information for individuals and relatives/carers

 Recruitment and vetting

 Requirements to inform Disclosure and Barring Services (DBS)

 Record keeping

 Monitoring

 Training

 Confidentiality and information sharing

 Complaints and Monitoring

 Accountability

-Further Safeguarding information - what everyone needs to know (Appendix 12)
+Further Safeguarding information - what everyone needs to know (Appen

+12) .
+50

-9. Appendices
+9. A Appendices .
+51

-Appendix 1: Relevant policies and documents

-Appendix 2: Legislation and guidance

-Appendix 3: Child Protection and safeguarding procedure (Flow chart)

-Appendix 4: Types of abuse - children

-Appendix 5: Types of abuse - adults

-Appendix 6: Signs that someone could be a victim

-Appendix 7: Signs that someone could be an abuser 48

-Appendix 8: DSL/DSL Deputy, Head/Principal (if the concern/allegation is related to staff) - actions,

-reporting and recording procedure

-Appendix 9: Key contacts

-Appendix 10.
-Safeguarding in children's Services - illustration

-Appendix 11.
-Low - level concerns (Education)

-Appendix 12.
-Further Safeguarding information - what everyone needs to know 57
+Appendix 1: Relevant policies and documents 51 Appendix 2: Legislation and guidance 53 Appendix 3: Child Protection and safeguarding procedure (Flow chart) 54 Appendix 4: Types of abuse - children 55 Appendix 5: Types of abuse - adults 56 Appendix 6: Signs that someone could be a victim 59 Appendix 7: Signs that someone could be an abuser 62 Appendix 8: DSP/DSP Deputy, Head/Principal (if the concern/allegation is related to staff) - actions, reporting and recording procedure 63 Appendix 9: Key contacts 68 Appendix 10.
+Safeguarding in children's Services - illustration 71 Appendix 11.
+Low - level concerns (Education) 72 Appendix 12.
+Further Safeguarding information - what everyone needs to kn now 2